convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

  • docker imagess

-### CONVERTIGO WAR FILE
+### Convertigo war file

 Convertigo war file can be used with application servers in 64bits environments.
 It can be installed  on Tomcat, WebSphere and JBOSS servers.

-The minimum version of java must be 1.8, and for Tomcat 7.0.
+The minimum version of java must be 11, and for Tomcat 9.

 The war file, convertigo-X.Y.Z.war, is available on https://github.com/convertigo/convertigo/releases